muthulingamVishwa/Trigger-After-Update-When-updating-the-same-trigger-object./README.md

+  # maximum trigger depth exceeded
- # This important aspect of using a trigger (after update) when updating the same trigger object.
+ ### This important aspect of using a trigger (after update) when updating the same trigger object.
 when we wirte trigger after update to updating the same trigger object.

 we shound be use